-Never tamper with bolts or screws this may permanently destroy the unit.
+Never tamper with bolts or screws, since this may this may permanently destroy the unit.
 This is due to that the internal cavities may be filled.

-Do not try to alter the clock setttings to bypass service intervals etc. This may set the unit in an un operable state.
+Do not try to alter the clock settlings to bypass service intervals etc. This may set the unit in an un operable state.